textileio/community/docs/powergate/localnet.md

 -v /tmp/import:/tmp/import textile/lotus-devnet
 ```

 After running the container, the Lotus API endpoint is available at the default port which lets you use the Lotus CLI without any extra configuration.

-Recall that *localnets* should be used as ephemeral networks, so be sure to stop and remove the `texlocalnet` container if you re-rerun the above command again.
+Remember, *localnets* should be used as ephemeral networks, so be sure to stop and remove the `texlocalnet` container if you re-rerun the above command again.

 If you plan to use the `ClientImport` API or `lotus client import` command, your target file to import should be in the `/tmp/import` path on your host machine.
 This folder is bound to the docker image and the localnet, so the Lotus node can find it under the same path.